greenwind89/yo_557_2015_mt/FinalProject/README.md

 A piece is first selected and then moved using the arrow keys or by selecting a tile.
 Opposing pieces that it comes in contact with will be "destroyed".

 ## Animation
+One can choose a chess piece then choosing a tile and the selected piece will move toward the tile using keyframe animation.
+For intermediate locations, we simply use location in the middle of start and end location and update new location for the piece for each frame.
+As being described in navigation section, if having an enemy piece on the way, the piece will destroy it.